 Violinist Caterina Maria Szepes was born in Berlin, Germany in 1967 into a musical family.
 Her father was an opera singer and her mother a violinist.
 She studied at the Karlsruhe Conservatory of Music with Prof. Ulf Hoelscher 1985-1991 and the Cleveland Institute of Music with Donald Weilerstein 1991-1993.
 Her recital debut on RIAS Berlin Radio in 1987 was followed by concerto performances and recitals throughout Europe, Australia and the U.S. Ms. Szepes has performed at the Taos, Marlboro, Kingston and Aspen Music Festivals and has collaborated with many artists, including members of the Juilliard and American String Quartets, Lynn Harrell, Hillary Hahn and Andres Diaz among others.
 She was featured on a recording for the Karlsruhe Conservatory performing the Kurt Weill Violin Concerto and in the Marlboro Music festivals 50th Anniversary CD.
 Since 1997 C. Szepes has been a member of the Metropolitan Opera Orchestra.

-Nicholas Mann, violin, grew up surrounded by music and musicians.
+Nicholas Mann, violin and viola, grew up surrounded by music and musicians.
 From an early age he has collaborated with such noted artists as Itzhak Perlman, Lynn Harrell and with his father, violinist Robert Mann and has performed throughout the United States and Canada.